Hair loss stress: What can I do?

 The relationship between stress and the hair cycle

-There are about 100,000 Hair follicle on the adult scalp (although this number may vary depending on hair colour).
-Each hair follicle constantly alternates between growth and rest.
+There are approximately 100,000 hair follicles on the adult scalp (although this number can vary depending on hair colour).
+Each Hair Follicle constantly alternates between growth and rest.
 Most of these hair follicles are in the growth phase (anagen) at some point.
-When the hair follicle enters telogen or the resting phase, the hair is shed.
+When the hair follicle enters telogen or resting phase, the hair is shed.
 During an episode of telogen effluvium, a trigger causes a sudden, abnormal shift of hair into the telogen phase all at once.
 One possible trigger for this sudden shift?
 Significant emotional stress.

 Can hair loss come from stress?

 What qualifies as significant emotional stress?
 Think of a major negative life event (i.e. loss of a loved one or divorce).
 While a single bad day at work should not meet this threshold, severe and prolonged stress resulting from the Covid 19 pandemic, for example, might well qualify.

 In order to understand the relationship between significant Stress and hair loss test, the researchers artificially exposed mice to sonic stress (a form of psychosocial stress) and found that this led to premature termination of the anagen or growth phase of the hair cycle.
 This study confirmed the assumption that stress disrupts the normal cycle of the hair follicle and can lead to hair loss due to stress.

 The signs of telogen effluvium

 Hair loss associated with telogen effluvium diffuse, and Temporary.